5 Different Types of Paint Sprayers: Which is Right for You?

 What Is the Easiest Type of Paint Sprayer to Use?

 Compressed air paint sprayers are very easy to use.
-Fill the tank with paint, ensure the area is protected, start the compressor, and pull the trigger.
-This should be enough to get a jet of paint tht you can use to paint individual items or entire walls.
-Some electric sprayers can be as simple, but many of them have dials for pressure levels and other features that make them appear more complicated than they need to be.
+All you have to do is fill the tank with paint, ensure the area is protected, start the compressor, and pull the trigger.
+Some electric sprayers are not very complicated, but many have dials for pressure levels and other features that make them appear more complicated than they need to be.

 - Simple to use